 \section{Abstract}

-The piano cover of pop music is widely enjoyed by people.
-However, the generation task of the pop piano cover is still understudied.
+Piano covers of pop music are enjoyed by many people.
+However, the task of automatically generating piano covers of pop music is still understudied.
 This is partly due to the lack of synchronized \paireddata{} data pairs, which made it challenging to apply the latest data-intensive deep learning-based methods.
 To leverage the power of the data-driven approach, we make a large amount of paired and synchronized \paireddata{} data using an automated pipeline.
 In this paper, we present Pop2Piano, a Transformer network that generates piano covers given waveforms of pop music.
-To the best of our knowledge, this is the first model to directly generate a piano cover from pop audio without melody and chord extraction modules.
-We show that Pop2Piano trained with our dataset can generate plausible piano covers.
+To the best of our knowledge, this is the first model to generate a piano cover directly from pop audio without using melody and chord extraction modules.
+We show that Pop2Piano, trained with our dataset, is capable of producing plausible piano covers.